asurin/clover-haswell-e-fix/Readme.md

 - Commit results, along with the revision to this file below

 ## Apply
-- Run `prepare_tree_for_patch.sh`, select option 2, quit
+- Run `TARGET_REV=<svn revision to build> prepare_tree_for_patch.sh`, select option 2, quit
 - Run `apply_patch.sh`, fix merge conflicts
 - run `SUGGESTED_CLOVER_REV=<new revision> buildclover`, select 5, 1 and then 1
 - This clover should be valid.
-Assuming it builds and tests out, please go ahead and re-run the steps in _Generate Patch_, update the patch files here and commit
+Assuming it builds and tests out, please go ahead and re-run the steps in _Generate patch_, update the patch files here and commit

 ## Current build (suitable host for patch files checked in)
+4246

+## Previous builds
+4241
+4239
+4235
 4231

-## Previous builds
 4220